-This bright, fresh salad is loaded with delicious seasonal produce – perfect to chase away the winter blues!
+This bright, fresh Arugula Orange Salad with Lemon Ginger Dressing is loaded with delicious seasonal produce - perfect to chase away the winter blues!

 Next time you're at the market, check out all the different types of oranges.
 If navel oranges are the only ones that typically make their way into your shopping cart, you're missing out on some unbelievably delicious options.
 I used navel, Cara Cara and blood oranges for this salad, but other varieties such as clementines, tangerines, tangelos and/or mandarins would make delicious alternatives too.
 The beautiful hue of color that is unique to each variety makes for a gorgeous presentation!

 My salad today includes baby arugula, but baby spinach or field greens could also be used.
 Don't be frustrated if the selection of a specific green at your grocery store is poor.
 Just substitute whatever looks the freshest and prettiest and you'll be much happier with the finished product.

 Pick up a red onion and a pomegranate while you're shopping.
 The red onion will be thinly sliced and doused in a super simple pickling solution while you're preparing the rest of the salad.
 The little white and purple slices will be magically transformed to a magnificent magenta hue while you work away.
 My daughter-in-law Lindsay calls these "quickles" a super quick pickled red onion.
 They're absolutely delicious, and can be used in salads and on sandwiches, tacos, enchiladas, pizzas...
 I almost always have a jar of these beauties in the refrigerator to add a bit of pizzazz to everyday meals.